The Makers of the Dead Travel Fast

-The Makers of the Dead Travel Fast, sometimes seen as The Dead Travel Fast, were an Australian experimental music band formed in 1980.
+The Makers of the Dead Travel Fast, sometimes seen as The Dead Travel Fast, was an Australian experimental music band formed in 1980.
 They issued two albums, The Vessels (1981) and Zoom Is Less than Man (1983), before disbanding in 1983.

 History

-The Makers of the Dead Travel Fast were formed in Sydney in 1980 as an experimental music group by Greg Addison on guitar and vocals; David Bullock on percussion; Steve Couri on bass guitar; Shane Fahey on synthesiser and vocals; Peter Richardson on piano, percussion and vocals; and Tim Schultz on saxophone, vocals and percussion.
+The Makers of the Dead Travel Fast was formed in Sydney in 1980, as an experimental music group by Greg Addison on guitar and vocals, David Bullock on percussion, Steve Couri on bass guitar, Shane Fahey on synthesiser and vocals, Peter Richardson on piano, percussion and vocals; and Tim Schultz on saxophone, vocals and percussion.
 The band's name is a quote from Bram Stoker's Dracula.